tauri-apps/create-tauri-app/.changes/update-tauri-alpha18.md

 "create-tauri-app-js": patch
 ---

-Update templates to latest tauri versions and remove leftover plugin-window mentions.
+Update templates to latest tauri versions (1.5 and 2.0.0-alpha.18).